Gonzalo de la Fuente

-Gonzalo de la Fuente de la Iglesia (born 21 March 1984), sometimes known simply as Gonzalo, is a Spanish footballer who plays for UP Langreo.
+Gonzalo de la Fuente de la Iglesia (born 21 March 1984), sometimes known simply as Gonzalo, is a Spanish footballer who plays for Mosconia.
 Mainly a central defender, he can also play as a right back or defensive midfielder.

 Club career

-Born in Burgos, Castile and León, de la Fuente made his debuts as a senior with lowly Peña Antonio José in 2003, moving to Segunda División B club Burgos CF a year later.
+Born in Burgos, Castile and León, de la Fuente made his debuts as a senior with lowly CD Peña Antonio José in 2003, moving to Segunda División B club Burgos CF a year later.
 On 15 July 2008, he moved to Real Oviedo also in the third level.

 In July 2011, de la Fuente returned to Burgos, appearing regularly but suffering relegation.
 He continued to compete in division three in the following seasons, representing Caudal Deportivo and Real Avilés.

 On 21 August 2014, de la Fuente signed a one-year deal with Albacete Balompié, freshly promoted to Segunda División.
 Nine days later, aged 30, he played his first match as a professional, starting in a 1–1 away draw against CD Tenerife.

 De la Fuente scored his first professional goal on 3 May 2015, netting the first in a 2–1 home win against FC Barcelona B.